-I do a a lot of data processing, and not so much running of websites and such.
+tl;dr I do a lot of data processing, and not so much running of websites and such.
 This is not the typical target workflow for a database, at least not as they usually imagine at enterprise database focus groups.
 So, here are some convenient databases for my needs: working at a particular, sub-Google, scale, where my datasets are a few gigabytes but never a few terabytes, and capturing stuff like experiment data, data processing pipelines and that kind of thing.
 Not covered: processing credit card transactions, running websites, etc.

 Pre-sharded or non-concurrent-write datasets: